arunkumar9t2/arunkumar.dev/about.md

 ---
-layout: about
+layout: post
-navigation_name : about
+navigation_name: about
+is_post: true
 ---